 P.A.
 Dental Arts is a premium family and cosmetic dentistry service located in Allen, Texas.
-Led by Dr. Parham Akhavan, P.A.
+Led by Dr. Christina Blacher, P.A.
 Dental Arts utilizes some of the industry’s best equipment and technology in all of our day-to-day activities.
 We have served hundreds of families in the local community.

 To schedule a FREE consultation (including x-rays) at P.A.
 Dental Arts for your dental implant treatment, call us today at 214-383-5511.
 Our Allen practice offers a wide range of dental services, from family dental checkups to cosmetic services to intensive root canals.

 New Patient Specials

-Don’t forget to ask about our new patient specials!
-Our current special is implants for only $1,495.
-Schedule a FREE Consultation with Dr. Akhavan today.
+Don’t forget to ask about our new patient specials!.
+Schedule a FREE Consultation with Dr. Blacher today.